 If you have a chronic condition, our special health programs can help.
 You don’t need a referral to participate.
-If you have one of the conditions listed below, you can join one of our special programs.
+If you have one of the conditions listed here, you can join one of our special programs.

 Blue Cross Complete also doesn’t require medical service referrals, but we recommend you talk with your primary care provider to coordinate care.
 We can help you find a doctor.